zapier/zapier-platform-cli/README-source.md

 `z.dehydrateFile(url, request, meta)` allows you to make a file pointer from an HTTP request.
 It takes three arguments:

 * `url` - a URL string to the file.
-* `request` (optional) - request options.
+* `request` (optional) - the same request options that `z.request` accepts.
 This is where you can specify HTTP headers, parameters, etc.
 * `meta` (optional) - file meta information, which can include `filename`, `contentType`, and `knownLength`.

-> **What's the difference between `z.dehydrateFile` and `z.dehydrate`?** The difference is in the Zap editor.
-The Zap editor behaves differently to dehydration based on how the pointer was made.
-If it's made by `z.dehydrate(func, inputData)`, the Zap editor will load the data immediately in the trigger step when users pull the sample.
-This allows users to map those fields in the subsequent steps.
-If the pointer is made by `z.dehydrateFile`, the Zap editor won't do that because it's unnecessary.
+> **What's the difference between `z.dehydrateFile` and `z.dehydrate`?** The difference has to do with efficiency and when Zapier chooses to hydrate data.
+Knowing which pointers give us back files helps us delay downloading files until its absolutely necessary.
+A good example is users creating Zaps in the Zap Editor.
+If a pointer is made by `z.dehydrate`, the Zap Editor will hydrate the data immediately after pulling in samples.
+This allows users to map fields from the hydrated data into the subsequent steps of the Zap.
+If, however, the pointer is made by `z.dehydrateFile`, the Zap Editor will wait to hydrate the file.
 There's nothing in binary file data for users to map in the subsequent steps.

 > `z.dehydrateFile` is new in v7.3.0.
 We used to recommend to use `z.dehydrate(func, inputData)` for files, too.
 But it's not the case anymore.
-Please change it to `z.dehydrateFile` for better user expereience in the Zap editor.
+Please change it to `z.dehydrateFile` for a better user expereience.

 ## Stashing Files